bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 at least one business calendar; if none is defined, a default calendar is automatically generated.

+Here is an example of a business calendar definition;
+see :ref:`app-businesscalendar-yaml` for more detailed information.

 .. literalinclude:: ../../../../workspace/ch.ivyteam.ivy.server.file.feature/root/configuration/examples/app-businesscalendar.yaml
   :language: yaml
   :linenos: